 Before that, I attended UC San Diego, graduating with double majors in Political Science and Management Science.
 I am a brother of Alpha Kappa Psi, and spent six of my nine active quarters on the executive board.
 I was also four-year mock trialer in college (with one trip to Nationals), as well as a four-year national circuit policy debater and Model UN club founder at Saratoga High School before that.

-I am a classically-trained violinist who has played in Davies Symphony Hall and in the Sydney Opera House as part of an orchestra.
-I’ve also trained extensively in the chinese martial art of wushu, including trips to Beijing to train in ‘real’ wushu schools.
+I am a classically-trained violinist who has played in Davies Symphony Hall and in the Sydney Opera House (as part of an orchestra, not as a soloist – not quite that good).
+I’ve also trained extensively in the Chinese martial art of wushu, including trips to Beijing to train in ‘real’ wushu schools.
 In my free time, I enjoy traveling, cheering on Bay Area sports teams (Sharks, Warriors, A’s, Giants, 49ers), collecting hockey jerseys, playing video games and board games, and getting my exercise via marathon Dance Dance Revolution sessions instead of going to the gym.
 No, not kidding.
 Here’s a video to prove it.